 The tender, nutty, rich mushroom-like flavor of tempeh is delicious with

 grains, in soups, salads or as a sandwich ingredient.
 It can be baked,

 lightly sautéed, steamed, baked or grilled as a meat alternative for

 vegans, vegetarians and likewise makes the perfect cooked food option for those wanting to reduce animal meat consumption.

-For more specifics on cooking homemade or store-bought varieties, visit our page on the different ways to prepare tempeh.
+For healthy cooking tips or more specifics on cooking homemade or store-bought varieties, visit our page on the different ways to prepare tempeh.

 On our fermented food recipes page, we also list other top recipe ferments you might like to explore.